The morning at the marina

 Back at the dock

 The boat comes back in around noon.
+A 9am start means you're back by early afternoon — plenty of day left for the pool, lunch, or whatever Cabo has waiting for you.
 The crew ties up, you step off, and something has shifted.
 You've been out there.
 You've done it.
 The photos are already on your phone.

 If you caught something good and want to keep it, there are restaurants right there in the marina that will cook your fish for $10-20 per person.
 Walk in with your catch, sit down, and an hour later you're eating the thing you pulled out of the ocean that morning.
 That part never gets old.